Receding Gums? Discover the Best Toothpaste for Optimal Gum Care

 Can you treat receding gums at home?

-Healing or regrowing receding gums is a common question you may have heard about.The not-so-great news is that once your gums have receded, it's not possible to naturally grow them back without surgical intervention.
+Healing or regrowing receding gums is one of the most frequently asked questions.The short answer is that once your gums have receded, it’s unfortunately not possible for them to grow back naturally without surgery.

 What can toothpaste do for your receding gums?